vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 `Spans` also have other data, such as descriptions, timestamped events, key-value annotations (tags), the ID of the span that caused them, and process IDs (normally IP or MAC addresses).
 Spans can be started and stopped, and they keep track of their timing information.
 Once you create a span, you must stop it in the future.

-Distributed tracing platforms like [Open Zipkin](https://zipkin.io/) record trace data.
+Distributed tracing platforms like [OpenZipkin](https://zipkin.io/) record trace data.
 Trace data is composed of a parent:child tree structure called a Directed Acyclic Graph
 (DAG for short).
 A root node represents the `trace` or overall journey, and each `span` represents an individual hop along the service route.
-To illustrate better, I have included an ASCII diagram from [https://github.com/openzipkin/zipkin](openzipkin github).
+To illustrate better, I have included an ASCII diagram from [https://github.com/openzipkin/zipkin](OpenZipkin github).

 ```
    Client Tracer                                                  Server Tracer